taraksiddhanta1/JavaScript-Q-A/README.md

    ```

 ========================
-List of all in build Arrow Functions in Javascript
+List of all in build in  Array Functions in Javascript
 ========================

 JavaScript itself does not have a built-in list of "arrow functions" because arrow functions are a feature of JavaScript syntax, not specific pre-defined functions.
 However, arrow functions are commonly used with several built-in JavaScript functions and methods that accept functions as arguments.
 Below is a list of commonly used **JavaScript array methods** and other methods that frequently use **arrow functions**.

 ### 1. **Array.prototype.map()**